ebruiserisobay/MSQL-Practice-on-FLO-Dataset/README.md

 * **customer_value_total_ever_offline :** Total price paid by the customer for offline purchases
 * **customer_value_total_ever_online :** Total price paid by the customer for online purchases
 * **interested_in_categories_12 :** List of categories the customer has shopped in the last 12 months
+* * **store_type :** It represents 3 different companies.
+If a person who shopped from company A also shopped from company B, it is written as A,B.